Helmut Newton & George Holz

 Today Holz lives and shoots many projects on his and his wife's farm in Phoenicia, in the Catskill Mountains of upstate New York.
 His wife, Jennifer, is a writer and producer.
 Their son, Joshua, who recently graduated from the University of Vermont with a degree in Film and Television Studies, also shares a passion for still photography.
 The Holz Farm is a popular location for other photographers: Mario Sorrenti has shot at the farm and so have Vogue Australia, Italian Vanity Fair, and Triumph Motorcycles.

 "With today's connectivity, it's easy to work in a remote location.
-I still travel a lot but nowadays as my base I prefer to be as much as possible in nature.
+I still travel a lot but nowadays, I prefer to be as much as possible in nature.
 Less stress and the air is good.
-We also regularly host models for personal projects for 2-3 days.
+We also regularly host models for personal projects for two to three days.
 They can take naps or sleep in, my wife cooks and we listen to the girls' stories.
 On jobs you're always watching the clock.
 Personal work at the farm in contrast can be very relaxing and days in the summer can feel very long." — George Holz

 Image Credits: Helmut Newton photographing models at a pool in Mount Olympus in the Hollywood Hills on assignment for Stern magazine, 1979.
 George Holz Carly Simon for InStyle, 1995.
 George Holz Bruce Willis for Entertainment Weekly in Philadelphia, 1995.
 George Holz Helmut Newton photographing Lisa Lyons in Hollywood, 1980.
 George Holz Cyndi Lauper for InStyle in her apartment in New York, 1979.
 George Holz Jack Nicholson for Entertainment Weekly in Los Angeles, 1997.
 George Holz Angelina Jolie for People at Primal Light Studio in New York City, 1998.
 George Holz Amanda with local boys in stream in the Tobago Keys for Men's Journal, 1992.
 George Holz Aly Dunne photographed in Palm Beach, 1983.
 George Holz Stone Mountain Flying Trapeze in New Paltz, New York, 1999.
 George Holz Helmut Newton photographing Lisa Lyons in Hollywood, 1980.
 George Holz Jennifer Aniston for InStyle in Los Angeles, 1995.
 George Holz Lauren Hutton in New Mexico for InStyle, 2002.
 George Holz Alicia jumping for a ball in Woodland Valley, Phoenicia, 1998.
 George Holz Portrait of Helmut Newton in Manhattan Beach, 1979.
 George Holz Cameron Diaz for Los Angeles Magazine at the Old Mission Santa Barbara, 1995.
 George Holz Brad Pitt fly fishing in the Gallatin River in Montana photographed for People, 1991.
 George Holz First time on set with Helmut Newton in Manhattan Beach for Stern, 1979.
 George Holz